Adas, Michael, ed. Technology

 Summer 2000.

 Borgmann, Albert.
-Technology
+Technology and the Character

-University of Chicago Press.
+Chicago Press.
 1984.

 Bossy, John.
 Christianity